Saeid-Dousti/Insight-AI-Project-LaibelNet/README.md

 ## Analysis

-The feature extraction is conducted by CNN algorithms pretrained on imagenet.
-It is expected that the application to perform better on imagesets similar to the imagenet classes.
+The feature extraction of the imageset is conducted by CNN algorithms pretrained on imagenet.
+Three CNN architectures MobileNetV2, ResNet50, and InceptionResNetV2 are included.
+For faster operation, MobileNetV2 should be tried first and it is observed that it can outperform ResNet50 in the feature extraction.
+In general, it is expected for the application to perform better on imagesets similar to the imagenet classes.
+The t-SNE graph can be consulted to evaluate the overal performance of the application.

 ```
 # Example